-Within the Netherlands, the Ministry of Infrastructure and the Environment (I&M) has a coordinating role in governmental issues related to the North Sea environment.
-As such, I&M is involved in the development of environmental monitoring systems ("graadmeters") for the Dutch continental shelf area.
-As a part of this activity, I&M has commissioned several earlier projects by Wageningen Marine Research working towards a Fulmar-Litter-EcoQO.
-The first pilot project for the North Sea Directorate of I&M considered stomach contents data of Dutch fulmars up to the year 2000 and made a detailed evaluation of their suitability for monitoring purposes (Van Franeker & Meijboom 2002).
+Within the Netherlands, the Ministry of Infrastructure and Watermanagement (I&W) has a coordinating role in governmental issues related to the North Sea environment.
+As such, I&W is involved in the development of environmental monitoring systems ("graadmeters") for the Dutch continental shelf area.
+As a part of this activity, I&W has commissioned several earlier projects by Wageningen Marine Research working towards a Fulmar-Litter-EcoQO.
+The first pilot project for the North Sea Directorate of I&W considered stomach contents data of Dutch fulmars up to the year 2000 and made a detailed evaluation of their suitability for monitoring purposes (Van Franeker & Meijboom 2002).
 A series of later reports commissioned by the Directorate-General for Civil Aviation and Maritime Affairs (DGLM) (see 'References') have provided annual updates on the Dutch time-series, paying special attention to shipping issues and EU Directive 2000/59/EC.
 As of 2010, updates of the fulmar monitoring reports have been commissioned by Rijkswaterstaat (RWS Water, Traffic and Living Environment RWS-WVL).

 Internationally, as of 2002, the Dutch fulmar research was expanded to all countries around the North Sea as a project under the Save the North Sea (SNS) program.
 SNS was co-funded by EU Interreg IIIB over period 2002-2004 and aimed to reduce littering in the North Sea area by increasing stakeholder awareness.
 The fulmar acted as the symbol of the SNS campaign.
 The SNS fulmar study was published by Van Franeker et al. (2005).
 Findings strongly supported the important role of shipping (incl. fisheries) in the marine litter issue.
 For further publications of the SNS fulmar study see e.g. Save the North Sea (2004), Van Franeker (2004b,c), Edwards (2005), Guse et al. (2005), Olsen (2005).
 After completion of the European SNS project, the international work was continued through CSR awards from the NYK Group Europe Ltd and support from Chevron Upstream Europe.
 These funds contributed to further North Sea EcoQO wide updates in reports (Van Franeker & the SNS Fulmar Study Group 2013), including peer reviewed scientific publications on the EcoQO methods with data up to 2007 (Van Franeker et al. 2011) and 2012 (Van Franeker & Law 2015).
-These awards were used also to promote fulmar work in other areas of the world such as Ireland (Acampora et al. 2016), the Faroe Islands (Van Franeker 2012), Iceland (Kühn & Van Franeker 2012), Svalbard (Trevail et al. 2015), Atlantic Canada (Bond et al. 2014), the Canadian Arctic (Mallory et al. 2006; Mallory 2008; Provencher et al. 2009; Poon et al. 2017; Avery-Gomm et al. 2018) and the Pacific (Nevins et al. 2011; Avery-Gomm et al. 2012; Donnelly et al. 2014; Terepocki et al. 2017) and to explore the potential use of other marine species for ingestion monitoring as intended in the European Marine Strategy Directive (Bravo Rebolledo et al. 2013; Foekema et al. 2013; Matiddi et al. 2017; van Franeker et al. 2018).
-The most recent international overview of the monitoring of plastics in stomach contents of fulmars in the North Sea area includes data up to 2014 (OSPAR 2017).
+These awards were used also to promote fulmar work in other areas of the world such as Ireland (Acampora et al. 2016), the Faroe Islands (Van Franeker 2012), Iceland (Kühn & Van Franeker 2012), Svalbard (Trevail et al. 2015), Atlantic Canada (Bond et al. 2014), the Canadian Arctic (Mallory et al. 2006; Mallory 2008; Provencher et al. 2009; Poon et al. 2017; Avery-Gomm et al. 2018) and the Pacific (Nevins et al. 2011; Avery-Gomm et al. 2012; Donnelly et al. 2014; Terepocki et al. 2017) and to explore the potential use of other marine species for ingestion monitoring as intended in the European Marine Strategy Framework Directive (Bravo Rebolledo et al. 2013; Foekema et al. 2013; Matiddi et al. 2017; van Franeker et al. 2018).
+The most recent international overview of the monitoring of plastics in stomach contents of fulmars in the North Sea area includes data up to 2014 (Intermediate Assessment OSPAR 2017).
+A second intermediate assessment using data up to 2016 has been prepared and will likely be published by OSPAR in 2019.
 Currently there is no funding dedicated to international coordination and integrated data analysis and reporting.

-The current assignment from I&M, through its section Rijkswaterstaat Water, Traffic and Living Environment RWS-WVL included:
+The current assignment from I&W, through its section Rijkswaterstaat Water, Traffic and Living Environment RWS-WVL included: